 While Ōtepoti (Dunedin) has long been recognised for its Scottish influence, the wider area is rich with Māori history and stories of Kāi Tahu whaunui the manawhenua that settled here long before Europeans visited these shores.

 Ōtepoti is the Māori name for upper harbour area where Dunedin city was developed.
 The modern city boundary also includes the papatipu runanga at Ōtākou (at the end of the Otago Peninsula) and Puketeraki (in Karitane).

-Today you can gain insight to the traditional life of the manawhenua visiting the excellent exhibitions at both the Otago Museum and Toitū Early Settlers Museum, which coincidently is named after the Toitū stream, which still runs beneath Dunedin.
+Today you can gain insight to the traditional life of the manawhenua visiting the excellent exhibitions at both the Otago Museum and Toitū Early Settlers Museum, which coincidently is named after the Toitū stream, which runs through and beneath central Dunedin.

 1: Otago Museum